Born: 1698, Wyke

 call his Children; he said: Yes.
 When they came

-in, he was in great pain, notwithstanding that he
+in, he was in great pain, notwithstanding

 calld them to him, and began to speak tenderly